 What We Do

-We run your samples on our Q-Exactive HF, Orbitrap Elite, or Orbitrap Fusion Lumos mass spectrometers, using a short reverse-phase LC-MS/MS method.
-We identify proteins from samples using our in-house data analysis pipeline (CPFP).
-We provide an Excel summary of identifications, and access to full results online.
-We can provide a single report comparing the content of multiple samples, and including label-free quantitation (at no extra charge).
+We run your samples on our Orbitrap Elite or Orbitrap Fusion Lumos mass spectrometers, using a short reverse-phase LC-MS/MS method.
+We identify proteins from samples using Proteome Discoverer 2.2 and e-mail an Excel summary of identifications.
+We can provide a single report comparing the content of multiple samples, including label-free quantitation (at no extra charge).

 What You Must Do